 In Great Britain, the rules for determining the Route Availability (RA) number of a vehicle are set out in GERT8006 (Route Availability Number for Assessment of Compatibility between Rail Vehicles and Underline Bridges).
-The rules set out in GERT8006 include the mass conditions for determining the RA number of a vehicle.
+The rules set out in GERT8006 include the mass conditions for determining the RA number of a vehicle and take account of the maximum weight of each axle.